shunzh/Code-AI-Tree-Search/README.md

 # Planning-Guided Transformer Decoding (PG-TD)
 ./scripts/mcts/run.sh
 ```
 Note that each script runs the corresponding algorithm on both APPS (5000 problems) and CodeContests (165 problems) datasets, using both GPT-2 and GPT-Neo models.
-You may change the range of problems to run by changing the `$start` and `$end` variables and/or comment out models that you do not want to evaluate in these files.
+You may change the range of problems to run by changing the `$start` and `$end` variables and/or comment out models that you do not want to use in these files.

 ### Other Results

 These experiments require passing in some additional arguments to `synthesis_exp.py`.
-The following shell scripts reproduce results in the appendix.
+The following shell scripts reproduce some other results in the paper.

 PG-TD using different hyper-parameters:
 ```